jonahcragun/Allowance/README.md

 # Allowance
-A more effective financial management app that requires less time and effort.
+A more effective financial management app requiring less time and effort.